-Meteorological data was obtained from the WCM automated weather stations (AWS) which allowed correlation of atmospheric parameters with measured noise levels.
-This data was obtained in 10-minute intervals.
+Meteorological data was obtained from the AWS; this was logged at 10-minute intervals.
 Atmospheric parameters include wind speed, wind direction, rainfall, and sigma theta.
 When meteorological data is provided in less than 15-minute intervals, an analysis must be conducted to determine the meteorological conditions present for the majority of each measurement period and whether those conditions result in noise criteria being applicable or not.